lorenzje/CAHISAv2/README.md

 # CAHISAv2

-Product Description: Cincinnati Area Household Income Survey Application The Cincinnati Area Household Income Survey Application, developed in C, is a two-part program designed to collect, validate, and analyze household income data for select counties in Ohio and Kentucky.
+Cincinnati Area Household Income Survey Application (CAHISA) The Cincinnati Area Household Income Survey Application, developed in C, is a two-part program designed to collect, validate, and analyze household income data for select counties in Ohio and Kentucky.

 Technical Operation